Wallet Pass Design

 - QR code — Bottom of the pass, used for POS scanning and referral sharing

-The balance updates in real-time as credit is earned, used, or expires.
+The balance updates automatically as credit is earned, used, or expires, and balance changes can trigger a lock-screen notification on the pass.

 QR Code Configuration